EL-BID/IDB-IDB-Invest-Coronavirus-Impact-Dashboard/README.md

 * This README was adapted from [*A template to make good README.md*](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)
 * The structure of this repository was adapted from [*Fast Project Templates*](https://github.com/JoaoCarabetta/project-templates)

+### About
+This repository reflects the code being used in the most current version of the dashboard